Maria Sid

 Maria Sid-Achrén (née Maria Sid, born 13 May 1968) is a Finnish actress.
 She is best known for her role in the Finnish satire television program Donna Paukku.
 Sid lives and works in Finland and Sweden.
+She was appointed director of Stockholm City Theatre in 2019.
+She played Anna Valli in Musta valo.
+In 2024, she won a Best Actress Kristallen for her performance as Isa Stenberg in the Swedish drama series Smärtpunkten.